Arithmetic Deformation of Line Bundles: The Case

 \subsection{Non-liftable Line Bundles}

 In this section, we study the $h^{0, 2} = 2$ case in detail and prove \ref{thm: h = 2 case rough}.
 Again, apply our set-up and notations in \S\ref{sec: general setup} to the case when $R = \sO_L[1/N]$ for some number field $L \subseteq \IC$ and $N \in \IN$.
 Assume in addition that $h^{0, 2} = 2$ for the fibers of the family and for every (not just a general) geometric point $s \to \sS$, the Kodaira-Spencer map has rank at least $h^{0, 2}(\sX_s) = 2$.
 Let $\sE$ be the proper subscheme of $\sS$ obtained by applying \ref{multicharcodimlem}.
-Let $\sE_i$'s be the irreducible components of $\sE$.
+Up to increasing $N$, assume that every irreducible components of $\sE$ have non-empty generic fiber over $\sO_L[1/N]$ and denote them by $\sE_i$'s.
+Note that the same $\sE$ also appeared in \ref{sec: actual proof of main thms}.

 \begin{remark} Our assumption on the Kodaira-Spencer map means that $\sE = E$ in \ref{multicharcodimlem} and \ref{Econstrprop} up to increasing $N$.
 In particular, we have

 by \ref{Econstrprop}(ii) for all $i$.
 But $\dim \sE_{i,\IC} < \dim_{R} \sS$, so all the components $\sE_{i,\IC}$ have codimension $1$ in $\sS_{\IC}$.
 Note also that the restriction of $\IV$ to (the smooth locus of) $\sE_{i, \IC}$ is non-isotrivial. \end{remark}